Making a difference

 Somto is a graduate with a BSc in Accounting degree.
 She brings her adeptness with numbers and her commitment to accurate representation to her role here at MARL.
 With a passion for equity, ethics, transparency and accountability, Somto ensures that MARL remains aligned with its future vision and builds a strong connection with its valued communities and their members.
 Community outreach, administration, accounting and finance are a few of her core responsibilities at MARL and she hopes to add value to the organization through the work that she does.

-MARL offers under-graduate and graduate students practicum placements to experience working in a non-profit sector while pursuing their Degree.
+MARL offers under-graduate and graduate students practicum placements to experience working in a non-profit sector while pursuing their degree.